 Unlike what we may have been told, our existence is no accident.
-On this episode of Simply Put, Barry Cooper marvels at God’s creation of all things from nothing.
+In this episode, Barry Cooper marvels at God’s creation of all things from nothing.

 God created the universe ex nihilo, out of nothing.